surajitsaikia27/RealtimeObjectDetection_YOLO3/README.md

 ### Installation

-Clone this repo with:
+Clone or download this repo with:
 ```
-Download or clone this repository
 cd RealtimeObjectDetection_YOLOv3/
 ```